 Business process flows has been enhanced to offer the following changes:

 On Unified Interface, the setDisplayState method now lets you set a business process control in the “floating” state, in addition to “expanded” and “collapsed.”
 Similarly, the getDisplayState method can return “floating”, “expanded” or “collapsed” depending on the state of a business process control.
 The floating state is not applicable for the web client.

 You can now run process actions using the new client API: Xrm.Utility.invokeProcessAction.
 The ability to programmatically run process actions using the new client API is released as a preview feature in this release.
 On the web client, you can run any process action using the new client API.
 However, on Unified Interface, only those process actions that are available to run as a business process step can be run using the new client API.

 Get and set the progress of a process action step using the new client APIs: getProgress and setProgress.
 Process action steps are buttons on the business process stages that users can click to trigger an on-demand workflow or action.
-Process action step is a preview feature introduced in the Dynamics 365 (online), version 9.0 release.
+Process action step is a preview feature introduced in the Dynamics 365 for Customer Engagement apps version 9.0 release.
 More information: See the Business Process Flow automation with Action Steps section in Blog: New automation and visualization features for Business Process Flows (public preview).

 The getProgress and setProgress client APIs aren’t supported for the process data step.